Sister Nancy

-Ophlin Russell (born on 2 January 1962), better known as Sister Nancy (or Muma Nancy), is a Jamaican dancehall DJ and singer.
+Ophlin Russell (born 2 January 1962), better known as Sister Nancy (or Muma Nancy), is a Jamaican dancehall deejay and singer.
 She is known as the first female dancehall DJ and was described as being a "dominating female voice for over two decades" on the dancehall scene.

 One of her most famous songs is "Bam Bam", labeled as a "well-known reggae anthem" by BBC and a "classic" by The Observer.